UNDP-Accelerator-Labs/Financial-inclusion-toolkit/2_Understand/LEB.md

 ---
 # Financial bookkeeping micro courses to boost women entrepreneurs' business confidence

-**What it does:** This is a lightweight digital intervention that can assist entrepreneurs, especially women, to understand the core tenets of financial bookkeeping, a corner stone for both business success, and the confidence needed to make financial decisions, risks, and pitches.
+**What it does:** This is a simple digital intervention that can assist entrepreneurs, especially women, to understand the core tenets of financial bookkeeping, a corner stone for both business success, and the confidence needed to make financial decisions, risks, and pitches.
 The intervention is built around behavioral research that followed 19 women entrepreneurs in Lebanon for a year as they took part in an economic empowerment program for women.
 Observing the participants in this programme provided sufficient data to build the pilot of a micro email course on book-keeping. business decisions.

 **Value proposition:** By using the different components of the “Micro email course” you will enable any partner to